pbklink/motif-core/etc/motif-core.api.md

     export function toDate(text: string, utc: boolean): Date | undefined;
 }

+// Warning: (ae-missing-release-tag) "DateTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class DateTextFormattableValue extends GenericTextFormattableValue<Date> {
+    constructor(data: Date | undefined);
+}

 // Warning: (ae-missing-release-tag) "DateTimeCorrectnessTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class DateTimeCorrectnessTableValue extends BaseDateCorrectnessTableValue {
     // (undocumented)
-    protected createRenderValue(): DateTimeRenderValue;
+    protected createTextFormattableValue(): DateTimeTextFormattableValue;
 }

-// Warning: (ae-missing-release-tag) "DateTimeRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DateTimeTextFormattableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class DateTimeRenderValue extends GenericRenderValue<Date> {
+export class DateTimeTextFormattableValue extends GenericTextFormattableValue<Date> {
     constructor(data: Date | undefined);
 }